sfelix-martins/passport-multiauth/README.md

 Add multi-authentication support to [Laravel Passport](https://laravel.com/docs/5.5/passport)

+## Upgrading from 4.0 to 5.0

+- To upgrade from version 4.0 to 5.0 folow [this guide](https://github.com/sfelix-martins/passport-multiauth/blob/5.0/UPGRADE.md)

 ## Upgrading from 2.0 to 3.0

 - To upgrade from version 2.0 to 3.0 folow [this guide](https://github.com/sfelix-martins/passport-multiauth/blob/3.0/UPGRADE.md)